ruiramos/create-ruistack-app/app/README.md

  - [ ] Add react-query, maybe to use API
  - [ ] Global types (or zod schemas) so you can reuse
  - [ ] Add playwright component and end-to-end tests
+ - [ ] Actually make this a generator instead of just a repo with a sample app

 ### Maybe: